lacoseismic/nshmp-haz/etc/examples/5-complex-model/README.md

 ```

 This computes 121 curves over a 2° by 2° area and will give you a sense of how long a larger map
 might take.
-This small coarse map may take 10 minutes to complete.
+This small, coarse map may take 10 minutes to complete.
 Note that in the above two
 examples we specified different output directories in the config files for each calculation.

 __Results directory structure:__